ferdinandfrank/vue-forms/readme.md

 ##### Properties:
 This component inherits all of the shared properties listed above.

+- **rows**: The textarea's native 'rows' attribute to define the height of the textarea.
+    - type: Number
+    - default: 3

 - **min**: The minimum length of the input value.
     - type: Number